-Risk factors for pacemaker systems endocarditis include chronic conditions such as diabetes mellitus, malignancies, immunosuppressive therapy, and local factors related to the pacing system, such as erosion of the pacemaker pouch and the number of previously inserted leads [2].
-Voet et al. [4] reported that medical treatment has been successfully used in some cases, but there is increasing evidence that the entire pacing system should be removed to achieve complete infection eradication.
+Risk factors for pacemaker systems endocarditis include chronic conditions such diabetes mellitus, malignancies, immunosuppressive therapy, and local factors related to the pacing system, such as erosion of the pacemaker pouch and the number of previously inserted leads [2].
+Voet et al. [4] reported that medical treatment has been successful in some cases, but there is increasing evidence that the entire pacing system should be removed to achieve complete infection eradication.

 Positive blood culture results have been found in 80 to 100% of pacemaker-related endocarditis.
-Del Rio et al. [3] have found that the most frequently detected causative microorganisms were Staphylococci 78% (coagulase-negative Staphylococci 48%, S. aureus 29%) and Streptococci viridans 6%.
+Del Rio et al. [3] founded the most frequently detected causative microorganisms were Staphylococci 78% (coagulasenegative Staphylococci 48%, S. aureus 29%) and Streptococci viridans 6%.

-The simplest method for pacemaker lead extraction is direct, gentle manual traction; but it has many complications (tricuspid valve tears, damage of the right ventricular apex, arrhythmias).
-Intravascular approaches using wire loop snares, hook-tipped wires, basket retrievers and grasping forceps have been described, but their use commonly results in disruption of the lead and complications associated [5].
+The simplest method for pacemaker lead extraction is direct, gentle manual traction; but it has many complications (tricuspid valve tears, damage of the right ventricular apex, arrhytmias).
+Intravascular approaches using wire loop snares, hook-tipped wires, bascket retrievers and grasping forceps have been described, but their use commonly results in disruption of the lead and complications associated [5].

-Timing from pacemaker implantation to diagnosis of endocarditis is another variable that may favor surgical removal of the electrode system using cardiopulmonary bypass, after 12 months from implantation the electrodes are attached to the right endocardium and are embedded in a dence fibrotic plaque, making electrode removal by direct traction dangerous [6].
+Timing from pacemaker implantation to diagnosis of endocarditis is another variable that may favor surgical removal of the electrode system with cardiopulmonary bypass, after 12 month from implantation the electrodes are attached to the right endocardium and are embedded in a dence fibrotic plaque, making electrode removal by direct traction dangerous [6].